Skip to Content

 If there are any areas where there are items screwed into the tiles, and you wish to take them off versus paint around, make sure you have the right tools for that.
 Now is a good tile to clean them while they are off, too.

-Cleaning the Tiles: Start with soap and water to completely clean the tiles.
-Then follow-up with alcohol to get rid of any built-up residue.
+Cleaning the Tiles: Start with soap and water to clean the tiles completely.
+Then, follow up with alcohol to get rid of any built-up residue.

-Preparing the Tiles: To prepare the tiles you need to do a few simple tasks.
-First, sand the tiles down using 400 grit sand paper or steel wool to get the surface layer off.
+Preparing the Tiles: To prepare the tiles, you need to do a few simple tasks.
+First, sand the tiles down using 400 grit sandpaper or steel wool to remove the surface layer.
 This gives a rough, clean surface for the paint to adhere to.

 Next, scrub the grout and tiles to get a clean surface.
-Following that, remove any debris and set up the materials that will be used in the next steps.
+After that, remove any debris and set up the materials used in the next steps.

 You’ll now want to use a tile cleaner to cleanse the tile and prepare it for painting.

-Priming the Tiles: The next step is the one of the most important before the actual painting part and that is the priming.
-The tiles need a good layer of primer so that it can accept the paint better.
+Priming the Tiles: The next step is one of the most important before the actual painting part, and that is the priming.
+The tiles need a good layer of primer so that they can accept the paint better.

-For ceramic tiles and porcelain tiles you need to use an epoxy or urethane primer, while the natural stones and quarry tiles need a masonry primer.
+For ceramic tiles and porcelain tiles, you need to use an epoxy or urethane primer, while natural stones and quarry tiles need a masonry primer.

 Painting the Shower Tiles

 Next up is applying the paint.
-Make sure if there is going to be any type of pattern, that there are outlines or guidelines to what the pattern is.
+Make sure that if there is going to be any type of pattern, there are outlines or guidelines as to what the pattern is.

-Some patterns can be done after the first layer of paint has been applied with a second color and stencils.
+Some patterns can be made after the first layer of paint has been applied with a second color and stencils.

-Other than that roll or brush on the paint to evenly cover the shower tiles.
-You can use a roller for larger areas and a paint brush for hard to reach spots.
-You can choose to paint the grout lines, or specifically avoid them if you plan to touch those up in a different color later.
+Other than that, roll or brush on the paint to cover the shower tiles evenly.
+You can use a roller for larger areas and a paintbrush for hard-to-reach spots.
+You can choose to paint the grout lines or specifically avoid them if you plan to touch those up in a different color later.

 Keep in mind that the paint takes about 2 or more days to dry, and it could need more than one coat.
 Repeat this process until you get the desired look.

-What Kind Of Paint Do You Use For Shower Tiles?
+What Kind Of Paint Do You Use For Tiles?

 There are two choices of paint that can be used for painting the shower tiles.